katelynautumn28/ddd-research-guide/content/2-lesson.md

 <div id="my-pdf"></div>
 <script src="https://unpkg.com/pdfobject"></script>
 <script>PDFObject.embed("https://katelynautumn28.github.io/research-barnard-admin/images/BC01-01_Box39_Folder3.pdf", "#my-pdf");</script>
+{% include modal.html button="Citation" color="success" title="Citation" text="Ellen Futter to the Board of Trustees, August 28, 1985.
+Board of Trustees Records, 1882-2023; Box 39, Folder 3; Barnard Archives and Special Collections, Barnard Library, Barnard College." %}

+From 1985 to 1993, the South Africa policy was frequently referenced by the Investment Committee, a standing Board committee that manages the “investment and reinvestment of the funds of the College” and establishes “investment guidelines in accordance with an investment policy approved by the Board.”[1.]
 In this 1989 memo from Jo-Anne Howe, Secretary to the Board of Trustees, to Richard Reiss, Howe not only states the Board's policy of divestment but also includes a "Don't Buy List" that includes an extensive list of domestic and international companies operating in South Africa at the time:

 <style>
 .pdfobject-container { height: 500px; border: 1px solid #ccc; }